What It’s Like To Cruise To Antarctica – Photo Gallery

 We’ll let the photos do the talking.
 These incredible shots were all taken during one of our small ship cruises to Antarctica.

-It was certainly an adventure to remember.
+“My voyage to Antarctica on the MS Expedition was certainly an adventure to remember.
 We were incredibly lucky with several days of sunshine, blue skies and calm seas.
-We saw plenty of Antarctic wildlife: fluffy gentoo chicks running after their mums for more food; minke, fin and humpback whales really close to the ship; chinstrap penguins; fur seals and weddell seals, crabeater and leopard seals sunning themselves on icebergs.
+We saw plenty of Antarctic wildlife: fluffy gentoo chicks running after their mums for more food; minke, fin and humpback whales really close to the ship; fur seals, Weddell seals, crabeater and leopard seals sunning themselves on icebergs.